harrypmdev/forest-exploration/README.md

 - The user can input the 'use' command to utilise an item in their inventory.
 - This allows the user to utilise a variety of items.
 - The user can also input 'use (item) on (entity)' to use the item on another creature.
 This allows weapons to be used on enemies and animals to be healed.
-- Attemping to use a weapon without specifing an entity to be targeted will result in an advise message being printed that the user must enter an entity to target.
+- Attemping to use a weapon without specifing an entity to be targeted will result in an advice message being printed that the user must enter an entity to target.
 This ensure that commands like 'use sword' do not assume the player as the target and ensures the user does not accidentally attack themselves.

 <details>
 <summary> Use Command Screenshot </summary>